This is the 10th post in a series that starts here, intended to encourage young men who are thinking about pastoral ministry.

 A pastor is not a super saint.
 But he is serious about developing and protecting his own character so he can influence others.
 Ultimately, godly character is Christ-likeness.
 Every Christian should develop attitudes and actions that resemble Jesus.
 Growing in character is not just one step, but happens all along the pathway to pastoral ministry.

-You’ll also need to develop pastoral skills.
+As you move toward ministry you’ll also need to develop pastoral skills.